chainer/chainer/docs/source/upgrade.rst

 .. attention::

-   Codes using :func:`chainer.functions.matmul` may require modification to work with Chainer v3.
+   The existing code using :func:`chainer.functions.matmul` may require modification to work with Chainer v3.

 Also note that :func:`chainer.functions.batch_matmul` is now deprecated by this change.
 You can rewrite it using :func:`chainer.functions.matmul`.